Religion in Rajasthan

 Rajasthanis are predominantly Hindu, Muslims and Jains.
-However, regardless of their religious segments, Muslim, Hindu and Jain Rajasthanis mingle with each other socially.
+However, regardless of their religious segments, Muslim, Hindu and Jain Rajasthanis socialize with each other.
 Most Rajasthani Hindus are vaishnavas, however, Durga and her avatars are equally worshiped throughout Rajasthan.
 Oswals are predominantly Jains but small section of vaishnava Oswals are also found.

 Background

 Hindus

 All castes are followers of various Hindu sects and equally revere every Hindu deva.

 Jats are mostly Hindus and follow Vedic religion.
 Meenas of Rajasthan till date strongly follow Vedic culture which usually includes worship of Bhainroon (Shiva) and Krishna as well as Durga.
 The Rajputs generally worship the Vedic gods Sun, Shiva, Vishnu and Bhavani (goddess Durga).

 The Gurjars (Gujars or Gujjars) worship the Vedic gods of Sun god, God Devnarayan, Vishnu, Shiva and goddess Bhavani.
 Historically, The Gurjars were Sun-worshipers and are described as devoted to the feet of the Sun-god.
 Marathi Bhakti movement by Mahānubhavis and Varkaripanthis of Maharashtra who mainly followed Vaishnavism had immense influence on the development of Rajasthani Bhakti movement.
 Meerabai (मीराबाई) was an important figure during 'Rajasthani Bhakti movement.